southbridgeio/redmine_2fa/README.md

 Then upgrade and run `bundle exec rake redmine_2fa:common:migrate` for migrate data to new table.

-Since 2.0 version, model `Redmine2FA::TelegramAccount` will be removed, also table `redmine_2fa_telegram_accounts` will be removed.
+Since 2.0 version, model `RedmineTwoFa::TelegramAccount` will be removed, also table `redmine_2fa_telegram_accounts` will be removed.

 ### Important!!!